12

 One second she was peering through the railing— the next, her balance gave way.

-Like the world forgot how to move.
+There was no scream, just silence, like the world forgot how to move.

-And in that frozen second— gravity pulled.
+And in that frozen second, gravity pulled.

 Hard.